deBarbarinAntoine/Projet-Forum/README.md

 Run the `data` program to set the whole environment:

-: using Windows:
+- using Windows:
-: 1. open a terminal in `/data` directory
+    1. open a terminal in `/data` directory
-: 2. type `go run ./cmd/` to run the setup wizard
+    2. type `go run ./cmd/` to run the setup wizard

-: using Linux:
+- using Linux:
-: 1. open a terminal in `/data` directory
+  1. open a terminal in `/data` directory
-: 2. type `make run/data` to run the setup wizard
+  2. type `make run/data` to run the setup wizard

 The program will guide you through the whole process and create the database, the users, the API _secret token_ and the environment files.

-> [!IMPORTANT]
+> [!WARNING]
 > **Move the environment files where they belong**, that is:
 > - the `.env` or `.envrc` in the `/api` directory
 > - the `backend.env` or `backend.envrc` in the `/backend` directory